DataVisHub/gojs-course/lessons/lesson-01-diagram-instance.md

 ```

-You don't need now to know what all this code means, only that it describes what our nodes and links should look like.
+You don't need now to know (yet) what all this code means, only that it describes what our nodes and links should look like.
-Also, you can see how assigning `go.GraphObject.make` to something shorter starts to come in handy :).
+Also, you can see how assigning `go.GraphObject.make` to something shorter comes in handy :).

 To make GoJS use these templates in our app, let's first create a file in the `diagram` directory named `register-templates.ts`.

-In that file add:
+In that file, add:

 ```typescript
 // register-templates.ts